-The Benjamin T. Rome School of Music offers a wide variety of courses, allowing students to pursue various professional and intellectual goals.
+The Departments of Music offers a wide variety of courses, allowing students to pursue various professional and intellectual goals.
 We welcome students from throughout the University community to join our ensembles, take private lessons, enroll in music history and theory courses, and attend our performances.
 The study of music is both a way of thought and way of being which inform one another and further support a student’s development as a liberally educated individual.
 Toward these ends, we offer Bachelor of Arts degree programs, including general studies in music and the liberal arts as well as specific majors in performance and music history and literature.
 These programs are recommended for students who desire basic music training within a broad liberal arts education, as opposed to the more specialized preparation provided by the Bachelor of Music degree.

 Analogous to an English major who writes, the study of music requires playing and singing, and, while performance may not be the goal, it is an essential part of the learning process.
 The applied skills acquired during private instruction, ensemble practice, and Class Piano illuminate and vivify the underlying musical principles and precepts.
 We do not expect all of the Bachelor of Arts majors to become proficient performers; rather, we want them to be able to fully participate in the musical and scholarly conversation.

 Entrance into the Bachelor of Arts programs does not require an audition, but students are invited to audition if they would like to be considered for a music scholarship.
 All applicants for the Bachelor of Arts in Music must include in the application their musical activities and reasons for wanting to study music, as these are important criteria for admission into the School of Music.